ramaroberto/neat-python/docs/module_summaries.rst

   .. py:exception:: InvalidAggregationFunction(TypeError)

-    Exception called if an aggregation function being added is invalid according to the `validate_aggregation` function, or if an unknown aggregation function is requested by name via :py:meth:`get <AggregationFunctionSet.get()>`.
+    Exception called if an aggregation function being added is invalid according to the `MultiParameterSet.add_func` method, or if an unknown aggregation function is requested by name via :py:meth:`get <AggregationFunctionSet.get()>`.

     .. versionadded:: 0.92

-  .. py:function:: validate_aggregation(function)

-    Checks to make sure its parameter is a function that takes at least one argument.

-    :param function: Object to be checked.
-    :type function: :datamodel:`object <objects-values-and-types>`
-    :raises InvalidAggregationFunction: If the object does not pass the tests.

-    .. versionadded:: 0.92
+    .. deprecated:: 0.92-multiparam_funcs
+      This is now an alias for :py:exc:`BadFunctionError`, which is itself based on both TypeError and LookupError.
+Use either it, or preferably one of its two subclasses, :py:exc:`InvalidFunctionError` (for unusable functions; based on TypeError) or :py:exc:`UnknownFunctionError`
+      (for unknown functions requested by name; based on LookupError).

   .. py:class:: AggregationFunctionSet